Welcome! This site was created to provide information about the many issues related to the federal Affordable Care Act (ACA).

 Individuals who do not qualify for an Advanced Premium Tax Credit (APTC) or who do not want to take advantage of an APTC can purchase coverage off the Exchange.
 A list of all companies participating in the individual market is available on our website at www.myfloridacfo.com/Division/Consumers/PurchasingInsurance/IndividualCarrierList.htm.

 The Small Business Health Options Program (SHOP) Marketplace for businesses with 50 or fewer employees can be accessed at https://www.healthcare.gov/small-businesses/ or call 1-800-706-7893 (TTY: 711).
 The SHOP Marketplace is operational Monday through Friday from 9:00 a.m. to 7:00 p.m.
 Eastern Standard Time.

-Whether you need health coverage or have it already, the ACA offers new rights and protections.
+Whether you need health coverage or have it already, the ACA offers rights and protections not in effect prior to its passage.
 Some rights and protections apply to plans in the Marketplace or other individual insurance, some apply to employer-based plans, and some apply to all health coverage.